reima-ecom/reima-theme/README.md

 ## Browser compatibility

-The site uses ES2015, such as `async/await`, rest operators `{...rest}`, etc. On the CSS side, flexbox is used heavily, and grid layout in some key places.
+The site uses ES2015, such as `async/await`, rest operators `{...rest}`, etc. On the CSS side, grid and flexbox are used for laying out content.
 Thus the goal is to have an optimal experience on modern browsers that support these elements.

 JavaScript is only delivered to browsers using `type=module`, and thus **legacy browsers will not use JS at all**.
 Instead, key functionality such as the cart will be implemented using a server-side approach.
 (This is what we call progressive enhancement.)
 For browsers that support ES6 Modules but lack other key functionality, polyfills are loaded on demand.